bootstrap-vue/bootstrap-vue/docs/reference/variants/README.md

 These translate to class names `btn-<variant>` and `btn-outline-<variant>`.

+Note the `link` variant does not have an outline version.

 ### Table variants
 All the **base variants**:

-These translate to class names `table-<variant>`.
+These variants translate to class names `table-<variant>`.

-When the table is in `inverse` mode, the variants translate to the `bg-<variant>` classes.
+When the table has the `dark` prop set, the variants translate to the `bg-<variant>` classes.